LabInternetPub/Exam2022_Unsolved/README.md

 * BEFORE **touching** the code, run the application and see it working on your computer.
 * You have example calls in files "resources/*.http".
 You can execute requests directly from this files without the need of an external http client like Postman
 * Read the questions and the TODOs
 * When attempting to answer the questions, modify the code in small steps and try the application (run it) after every step.
-In this way is easier to track possible errors
+In this way, it is easier to track possible errors
 * A code that doesn't compile or run will be marked zero points
 * All the questions are independent and can be answered in any order.
 So, if you get stuck in a question go ahead and attempt to answer another one.
 * In the code you'll see **TODO**s where you need to insert new code.
 TODOs explain what you need to do and may contain some clues.
 Please, don't delete the TODOs from the code.
 TODOs are numbered according to the question number.
 When a question has more than one TODO they are numbered TODO X.1, TODO X.2 and so on, where X is the question number.
 There are few TODOs that don't need any code, they are there to explain code relevant to the question (and its answer)
-* In the "resources" folder, you'll find files with the termination ".http" where you can see (and execute with Intellij http client) call examples

 ## Tests
 In /test/java/cat/tecnocampus/apollofy/api, there is a suit of tests that should pass when all the questions are answered correctly